labzero/guides/README.md

 ## Technology

-This a Github Pages site built with Github's automatic Jekyll setup.
+This is a Github Pages site built with Github's automatic Jekyll setup.

 In short you're looking at: